null

 Joel's All Terrain Adventure

-Follow Joel, an adventurer with low vision from California, as he takes on Africa's highest peak — with the Awarewolf Gear All Terrain Cane by his side.
+Follow Joel, a blind adventurer from California, as he takes on Africa's highest peak — with the Awarewolf Gear All Terrain Cane by his side.

 "Life is either a daring adventure or nothing at all."